ahmedsomaa/storefront-api/README.md

 - Run `docker compose up` to get the postgresql container up and ready for development.
 - Access the posgresql instance on the docker container using `psql -U postgres`.
-- Create two databses one for development and one for testing by running `CREATE DATABSE <database_name>`.
+- Create two databses one for development and one for testing by running `CREATE DATABASE <database_name>`.
 Make sure to replace `<database_name>` with the database name.
 - Create a new databse role using `CREATE USER <user> WITH PASSWORD <password>`.
 Make sure to replace both `<user>` & `<password>` with the user name and password you want.